Skip to table of contents

 1.6 Incorporate intraprofessional and interprofessional education and practice into the curriculum.

-2.1 Provide high quality efficient comprehensive patient-centered care in a humanistic environment throughout the clinical education programs as an integral component of the College's teaching and service missions.
+2.1 Provide high-quality, safe, efficient, comprehensive, patient-centered care in a humanistic environment that supports the College's educational and service missions.

-3.2 Integrate research with the educational mission of the College by providing students with opportunities for direct experience in meaningful research activities under faculty mentorship.
+3.2 Integrate research and scholarly inquiry with the educational mission of the College by providing students with opportunities for direct experience in meaningful research activities under faculty mentorship.

 3.3 Create a culture in which achievements in research and scholarly activity by both faculty and students are recognized and rewarded.

-4.1 Promote participation in community and professional organizations by students, faculty and staff.
+4.1 Promote student, faculty, and staff participation in community service and professional organizations that advance oral health and public service.

-Provide students with highly qualified faculty and provide faculty with an environment that facilitates personal and professional growth.
+Provide students with highly qualified faculty while fostering a culture that supports excellence in teaching, scholarship, innovation, mentorship, and professional growth.

 6.1 Incorporate relevant innovations in information technology and management as an integral facet of the College's goals in the areas of teaching, patient care, research, and service.